-Rouse the Liver Cure Sick Headache, Bil-
+Rouse the Liver

-that it was gradually evolving into a form that would soon become detrimental to the schools.
-A committee composed of Prof. George A. Eaton, of the High school; President J. H. Paul, of the L. D. S. college, and Prof. Harvey Holmes, of the University, was appointed to issue a circular letter to the schools and colleges of the State and to draw up a set of rules governing the athletics of the State educational into the Colleges.
+Cure Sick Headache, Bil iousness, Sour Stomach and Constipation.
+Sold everywhere, 25c. per box.
+Prepared by C. L. Hood & Co., Lowell, Mass that it was gradually evolving into a form that would soon become detrimental to the schools.
+A committee composed of Prof. George A. Eaton, of the High school; President J. H. Paul, of the L. D. S. college, and Prof. Harvey Holmes, of the University, was appointed to issue a circular letter to the schools and colleges of the State and to draw up a set of rules governing the athletics of the State educational in-stitutions.
+Following is the letter:

-Rules Governing Them Are Sent

-TO HAVE ATHLETIC COUNCIL

-No One Rut Students Can Participate

-In Contests-A Comprehensive

-Code of Laws.

-There have been many shades of opin-

-ions expressed in regard to the use and

-abuse of athletics in the school.
-The subject was freely discussed in the ber, and while the general opinion seemed to prevail that school and colathletics of the State educational in-stitutions.
-Following is the letter: My Dear Sir:-At the recent session of the State Teachers' association, the subject "Use and Abuse of Athletics" was the most prominent topic of debate in the secondary department meeting.
-The opinion was unanimous that school atheletics should be encouraged within all reasonable limits, but that proper supervision by the school authorities was absolutely necessary to eliminate the harmful and growing tendencies towards professionalism.
-It was deemed desirable, too, that some concerted action looking towards uniformity in mat-ters of eligibility of players, financial management, etc., be undertaken.
-In pursuance of this end the sense of the meeting was expressed asking heads of the representative school that the State meet on the following Satur-day.
-December 29, at the University, to draw up articles of agreement for the government of athletic sports in the schools of Uath.
+My Dear Sir:-At the recent session of the State Teachers' association, the subject "Use and Abuse of Athletics" was the most prominent topic of debate in the second prominent topic of debate in the secondary department meeting.
+The opinion was unanimous that school theletics should be encouraged within all reasonable limits, but that proper upervision by the school authorities vas absolutely necessary to eliminate the harmful and growing tendencies towards professionalism.
+It was deemed desirable, too, that some concerted action looking towards uniformity in matters of eligibility of players, financial management, etc., be undertaken.
+In pursuance of this end the sense of the meeting was expressed asking that heads of the representative schools of the State meet on the following Satur-day, December 29, at the University, to draw up articles of agreement for the government of athletic sports in the schools of Uath.

+schools of Uath.
 This meeting was duly convened on the above date.
-Many features of inthe above date.
-Many features of in-terest respecting local conditions in terest respecting local conditions in various schools were developed.
-A committee of three, consisting of Prof. J. H. Paul, L. D. S. college; Mr. Harvey Holmes, State University, and Princi-pal George A. Faton, Salt Lake City High school, was then appointed to formulate a code of regulations follow-ing as nearly as possible the views ex-pressed by the speakers.
-The commit-tee was further empowered to forward a copy of these regulations to the heads of all representative schools in the State, and to invite all such to enroil their schools as members of this assostate, and to invite all such to enfold their schools as members of this asso-clation, to the end that a common basis of agreement in matters of athletics might thereby be attained.
-Although the committee is aware that its work in the compilation of the pres-cet acticles may not lack of just critic. ent articles may not lack of just criti-cism, it nevertheless believes that the adoption of these regulations will be a long and strong step in the right direc-tion, and that though they are not so far-reaching in some respects as might be desirable, this very fact will insure more readily the co-operation of all schools, while matters of minor detail may properly be left to the manage-ment of the individual institution.
+Many features of in-terest respecting local conditions in various schools were developed.
+A committee of three, consisting of Prof. J. H. Paul, L. D. S. college; Mr. Harvey Holmes, State University, and Princi-Holmes, State University, and Princi-pal George A. Eaton, Salt Lake City High school, was then appointed to ormulate a code of regulations following as nearly as possible the views expressed by the speakers.
+The commit-tee was further empowered to forward a copy of these regulations to the heads of all representative schools in the State, and to invite all such to enroll their schools as members of this assoiation, to the end that a common basis of agreement in matters of athletics might thereby be attained.

+Although the committee is aware that its work in the compilation of the prescriti ent articles may not lack of just cism, it nevertheless believes that the adoption of these regulations will be a long and strong step in the right direction, and that though they are not s far-reaching in some respects as might be desirable, this very fact will insure be desirable, this very fact will insure more readily the co-operation of all schools, while matters of minor detail may properly be left to the manage-ment of the individual institution.
 Herewith is enclosed a copy of the regulations.
-Will you kindly inform the chairman of this committee, at your earliest convenience, as to your accept-ance of the conditions and the enroll-ment of your school in the league.
+Will you kindly inform the chairman of this committee, at you earliest convenience, as to your accept-ance of the conditions and the enroll-ment of your school in the league.

-State Teachers' convention last Decem-

 RULES.

-Following are the rules governing the Utah interscholastic League for Athletics.
+Following are the rules governing the Itah Interscholastic League for Athletics:

-1. All athletic teams shall be comprised of students, and no other per-sons shall be permitted to compete in any interscholastic althletic contest.
+All athletic teams shall be comprised of students and no other per-sons shall be permitted to compete in any interscholastic althletic contest.